When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 What Is Vaginal Discharge?

 The technical term for vaginal discharge is leukorrhea (1).
-While it is present in healthy women even when they’re not pregnant, you may notice changes during pregnancy.
+While this fluid is present in healthy women even when they aren’t pregnant, the volume and consistency often change once you conceive.

 Leukorrhea sounds like a complicated medical term.
 It’s simple.
 It stands for white (leuko-) discharge (-rrhea).